 We must, therefore, build a foundation upon which our students can lay the more difficult parts of the story.
-If we build them a foundation, then when they get to high school, we will be able to talk about the difficult questions that the Holocaust raises.
+If we build them a foundation, then when they get to high school, we will be able to talk about the difficult questions raised by the Holocaust.

 Discussing the Holocaust with young children takes careful planning.
 At the youngest ages, we can teach about ghettos and the loss of home or freedom.
 At this age, we avoid teaching about the loss of family, which is much more difficult for young children.
 The key point here is that although we must tell true stories, we do not need to tell the whole story at every age.
-We must carefully design our lesson plans to what we feel the students at each age can handle.
+We must carefully design our lesson plans to what we feel our students can handle at each age.

-Corollary: We must teach through empathy, not through roll-play.
+Corollary: We must teach through empathy, not through role-play.

 One common approach to Holocaust lessons has been to have the students put themselves in the victims' shoes.
-"If you had to leave everything behind except one suitcase," we ask them, "what would you pack?"
-Although this seems like a good idea, it is actually a recipe for trauma.
-Trying to imagine losing your home, your parents, or your children does not facilitate learning, or even empathy.
-It only puts you in a terrifying place you do not want to be.4
+"If you had to leave everything behind except one suitcase," we ask them, "what would